zezking/barChartProject/README.md

 ## issues

--No default bar generated when user visit the main page -The test interface does not have a valid input table, user has to delete each -bar one by one -The bar will crash If user input a larger number for height and width -Did not get ticks customization to work
+- No default bar generated when user visit the main page
+- The test interface does not have a valid input table, user has to delete each - bar one by one
+- The bar will crash If user input a larger number for height and width
+- Did not get ticks customization to work

 ## Features in Progress

--axis label customization
+- axis label customization
--Number of ticks cutomization
+- Number of ticks cutomization
--mobile friendly (responsive) UI
+- mobile friendly (responsive) UI

 ## External resources